 Spelling Our weekly spelling goes along with our reading series and weekly phonics pattern.
 Students will have 15 spelling words each week.
-They will complete activities and practice pages throughout the week, but should also practice spelling their words at home each night for the weekly spelling tests on Fridays.
+They will complete activities and practice pages throughout the week, but should also practice spelling their words at home each night for the weekly spelling tests.

-Handwriting With the change of reading curriculum, comes a change in handwriting style!
-We will be changing to the traditional Zaner-Bloser handwriting style.
+Handwriting We use the traditional Zaner-Bloser handwriting style.
 We will complete practice pages throughout each week.
 After winter break, we will begin learning how to write cursive.